sfx101/deck/README.md

 # DockerStacks
-Docker Stacks is a laradock GUI build on top of docker, electron.js, node-pty, xterm.js and the awesome laradock
+DockerStacks is a laradock GUI build on top of docker, electron.js, node-pty, xterm.js and the awesome laradock

 ### Why a GUI?